sarahbonnin/CRG_RIntroduction/Module4_EDA_Mar_2019.md

 ```

 <br/>
 Let's explore the dataset "Davis" from the car package.
 It is called "Self-Reports of Height and Weight Description".
-The Davis data frame has 200 rows and 5 columns.
 The subjects were men and women engaged in regular exercise.
-There are some missing data.
 This data frame contains the following columns:
-<br/>sex    - A factor with levels: F, female; M, male.
+- sex    - F, female; M, male
-<br/>weight - Measured weight in kg.
+- weight - measured weight in kg
-<br/>height - Measured height in cm.
+- height - measured height in cm
-<br/>repwt  - Reported weight in kg.
+- repwt  - reported weight in kg
-<br/>repht  - Reported height in cm.
+- repht  - reported height in cm

 ```{r, results="hide"}
 data <- Davis